ProfFan/phabritex/README.md

 Then run `<phabricator>/bin/celerity map` and restart Apache or php5-fpm (for nginx).

+# Upgrading Phabricator with Local Changes

+It is recommended here that you manage your own local fork of the `stable` branch.

+After you first patched the two css files, commit them (DO NOT commit `celerity.map`!) to your local `stable` branch.
+After that, you can upgrade as usual using `git pull` to the upstream.

 # Troubleshooting

 First check that you have already restarted everything(nginx, Apache, php daemon, etc.).
 If it still does not work, try the following (as suggested by @followyourheart):

 - `bin/cache purge --purge-all`
 - Disable SELinux or add exceptions

+# Compatibility

+Tested with upstream until 20170117.

 # Usage